 Start by dialing the number on the back of your card or the retention number(s) listed above.
 When it’s time to get down to business, say something like:

-“I’m considering canceling this card because I’m just not getting enough value to justify paying the large annual fee again, especially with most travel on hold due to the pandemic.”
+“I’m considering canceling this card because I’m just not getting enough value to justify paying the large annual fee again, especially since I’m still not traveling nearly as much as prior to the pandemic.”

 Your customer service agent will almost certainly respond by diving into the card’s current benefits – including any recent additions – in an attempt to get you to reconsider.
 Counter by saying something along the lines of: